ToheedKhan/RxSwiftApps/README.md

 **Async Subject:**
 Emits only the last next event in the sequence, and only when the subject receives a completed event.
-**Variable:** A Variable is just a BehaviourSubject wrapper that feels more natural to a none reactive programmers.
-It can be used like a normal Variable.

-**5. Relays:**
+**6. Relays:**
 These wrap their respective subjects, but only accept and relay the next events.
 You cannot add a completed or error event onto relays at all, so they’re great for non-terminating sequences.
-There are two types of relays: PublishRelay and BehaviorRelay.
+There are two types of relays: **PublishRelay and BehaviorRelay. ** (It was named as ‘Variable’ in < RxSwift 5.0).

-**6. Operators:**
+**7. Operators:**
 There are different types of operators such as filtering operators, transforming operators, time-based operators which can be chained on observables using the dot operator so that the input from the observable can be modified as per requirement.

 **Filtering operators:**